 To assemble this artwork you’ll first need a frame that is weatherproof and can last outside throughout the seasons.

 *The frame I used for this project was custom made out of reclaimed barn wood.
-I’m working on creating a PDF for how to build the frame and will post it here when it is completed.
-In the meantime, you can purchase a wood frame and use wood glue and nails to attach a frame backing cut from a piece of plywood.
+You can purchase a wood frame and use wood glue and nails to attach a frame backing cut from a piece of plywood.

 After you have built the frame, now you can get creative in designing the art!